g-turley/PersistenceHunter/README.md

 # PersistenceHunter

 This tool is an effort to automate checking many of the common registry and filepath locations associated with Windows persistence mechanisms identified in the MITRE ATT&CK Matrix.
-It has been designed with the presumption that no foreign executables may be brought into the environment.
+It has been designed with the presumption that no foreign executables (i.e. Autoruns.exe) may be brought into the environment.
 It also assumes there is little to none historical data, providing a point in time analysis.

 ## Usage
 ```powershell